franpanteli/CodingNomads-python-201/README.md

 ## Projects

-- **[Crash Blossoms CLI](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Crash_Blossoms_CLI)**: expands a title-case function into a command-line interface programme that generates “Crash Blossoms” style headlines.
-Users can input text, and the programme capitalises it according to headline conventions, repeatedly prompting for new input.
-This project revisits function creation and user input handling while demonstrating practical string manipulation.

-- **[Python REST API Tutorial (Automation Tools)](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Python_REST_API_Tutorial_(Automation_Tools))**: integrates multiple APIs to automatically fetch data and generate a simple HTML page.
-The project demonstrates fetching dog images and quotes, parsing JSON responses, and dynamically generating HTML content.
-It also teaches creating virtual environments and using Python’s requests module safely.
+- **[Crash Blossoms CLI](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Crash_Blossoms_CLI)**: this project was the result of following a Crashblossoms CLI tutorial in the course.
+This leveraged a title-case function, to generate “Crash Blossom”-style headlines.
+This repeatedly asked user for input text, which was capitalised according to headline conventions

+- **[Python REST API Tutorial (Automation Tools)](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Python_REST_API_Tutorial_(Automation_Tools))**: this project (webpage.py) used `http` GET requests, to retrieve a randomly generated dog image url and famous quote.
+These were parsed into an html file, outputted onto the user’s desktop.
+These APIs were selected due to their lack of key requirements, high potential use cases and readable documentation.
+In the case that too many API requests were made, it was recommended to use a VPN.
+When ran in the browser, the html file this project generated contained a random famous quote and dog image

-- **[Rock Paper Scissors Game](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Rock_Paper_Scissors_Game)**: implements a complete command-line rock-paper-scissors game.
-Users input a number to represent their hand, while the computer generates a random choice.
-The programme compares the selections, prints both hands, and announces the winner.
-This project reinforces understanding of game logic and decision-making in Python.
+- **[Rock Paper Scissors Game](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/Rock_Paper_Scissors_Game)**: this is a CLI-based rock paper scissors game.
+Users input a number representing their hand and the computer generates a random choice (its hand).
+The `determine_winner()` function was then defined and called to compare these hands, print them to the console and output the winner

-- **[File Counter](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/file_counter)**: analyses file types on the desktop over time, creating a SQL-like summary of file counts and types.
-The main script counts files, moves frequent file types into organised folders, and appends timestamped summaries to a database file.
-The companion Data_Analysis.py script reads these summaries, calculates statistics, and identifies trends such as the most common file type or the busiest day.

-- **[Making the Enumerate Function](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/making_the_enumerate_function.py)**: recreates Python’s built-in enumerate() function to demonstrate iteration with indices.
-The project contains several scripts showing alternative ways to iterate over lists, including using range(), for loops, and a custom enumerate function.
-It emphasises understanding of tuples, indexing, and iteration logic.

-- **[Dungeons and Dragons Game 4.0 with APIs](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/dungeons_and_dragon_game_4.0_with_APIs)**: a Dungeons and Dragons-inspired command-line game enhanced by API integration.
-The game incorporates external data to enrich gameplay, including generating characters and scenarios dynamically.
-This project combines advanced procedural programming with practical API usage.

-- **[API Name Game](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/api-name-game.py)**: a command-line interface game that fetches names or other content from an API and interacts with the user.
-Demonstrates how external data can be manipulated and used within a Python programme to create dynamic and interactive experiences.
+- **[File Counter](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/file_counter)**: the first purpose of this project was to analyse desktop file types.
+This was implemented by outputting an SQL file to summarise desktop file counts and types.
+The Data_Analysis.py file outputted summary statistics of this file, such as the most common desktop file type.
+The second purpose of this project was to move desktop files of the same type, that occurred in a quantity of five or more, into their own desktop directory.
+This used the `pathlib` module, to iterate through desktop files and create relevant directories

+- **[Making the Enumerate Function](https://github.com/franpanteli/CodingNomads-python-201/tree/main/labs/projects/making_the_enumerate_function.py)**: this project recreated the Python `enumerate()` function, implementing iteration with indices.
+This defined a function (`my_enumerate()`) which returned a list of tuples, that could be used in the same way as the native Python `enumerate()` function.
+This project includes three .py files, my_enumerate.py (containing the defined function) and for_loops.py and range_length.py.
+The latter two were written while working with the `enumerate()` function documentation

 ---